-However, the negative outlook reflects the risk that it could take materially longer for the group to rebuild its earnings power owing to the difficult trading conditions in the UK retail P&C market, to which the group is highly exposed.
-Heightened competition in the home market together with high inflation and the cost-of-living crisis may result in the group sacrificing volume and market position to protect its combined ratio.
+Our negative outlook reflects the risk that it could take materially longer for the group to rebuild its earnings power owing to the difficult trading conditions in the UK retail P&C market, to which the group is highly exposed.
+High levels of competition together with high inflation and the cost-of-living crisis may result in the group sacrificing volume and market position to protect its combined ratio.